 Where: Terminal Tower, 50 Public Square, Cleveland

 Move over, traditional mall Santas.
-Kringle’s Inventionasium is a completely unique Santa experience that encourages kids to be creative in Mr. Kringle’s top secret inventing laboratory and help invent toys.
+Kringle’s Inventionasium is a completely unique Santa experience that encourages kids to be creative in Mr. Kringle’s top secret inventing laboratory to help invent toys.

 This isn’t just the usual “stand in line and take photos with Santa” routine; the Inventionasium experience can last up to an hour, and gives families the chance to be silly (pajamas or festive outfits are encouraged) and creative together.
 Kids’ tickets include an Invent-A-Toy Kit, and every family gets some time (and photos) with Mr. Kringle at the end.